admiraltyio/admiralty/docs/operator_guide/authentication.md

     certificateSecretName: some-cert-secret
 ```

 You can technically use any certificate, as long as it is signed by a CA that is trusted by the other cluster's kube-mtls-proxy (i.e., by a TrustedIdentityProvider object in the other cluster, see below).
 The Admiralty agent includes a cert-manager Issuer that, among other things, signs Identity certificates.
-Admiralty Cloud facilitates the distribution of that CA's registered certificate to other clusters using Admiralty references, so we recommend you to use Identities, including the default ones.
+The Admiralty Cloud API facilitates the distribution of that CA's registered certificate to other clusters using Admiralty references, so we recommend you to use Identities, including the default ones.

 ## Identities